btb-finance/vanity-token-deploye/README.md

   Join our community on <a href="https://discord-layerzero.netlify.app/discord" style="color: #a77dff">Discord</a> | Follow us on <a href="https://twitter.com/LayerZero_Labs" style="color: #a77dff">Twitter</a>
 </p>

-## Send Tokens from on network to another
+## Send Tokens from one network to another